triangletodd/gort/README.md

 # What
 ![gort](https://github.com/triangletodd/gort/blob/master/static/gort.jpg?raw=true)

-Gort is a URL shortener intended to run on a Kubernetes cluster which uses a Kubernetes Custom Resource Definition as its data store.
+Gort is a URL shortener intended to run on a Kubernetes cluster which uses a Kubernetes as its datastore via a Custom Resource Definition (gorturl).

 # Why
 I wanted to write some Golang and play with the Kubernetes API and Kubernetes CRD's.